Plant milks for babies and children

 0-6 months

-Giving a baby any regular plant milk that can be bought in supermarkets (soya, almond, oat, pea…) or a homemade formula (mixing regular plant milks with fruit and or vegetable juices) is very dangerous and almost always will lead to severe malnutrition and death.
+Giving a baby any regular plant milk that can be bought in supermarkets (soya, almond, oat, pea, coconut etc) or a homemade formula (mixing regular plant milks with fruit and or vegetable juices) as their main drink is very dangerous and can lead to severe malnutrition and even death.

 So what formula milks are available for vegan families?

-Soya formula milk: This is based on isolated soya protein, contains maltodextrin as the source of carbohydrates and a mixture of vegetable oils and fats.
-It is supplemented with some amino acids, vitamins and minerals in the specific amounts required by law.
+Soya formula milk: This is based on isolated soya protein, maltodextrin as the source of carbohydrates and a mixture of vegetable oils and fats, as well as being supplemented with some specific amino acids, vitamins and minerals in the specific

 Soya formula milks have been used for over a century, are safe and have shown to promote growth and development comparable to that of breastfed babies or babies who are fed cow’s milk formula.